The Meanings and Metaphors of “Cold Hard Canyon”

 There is that dimming light again.
 I am trying so hard to accept the inevitability of my aging without capitulating to becoming the same old man my elders were.
 I am determined to stay in shape to the best my body and pains will allow, but lately the pain is frequently making me back away from a strain as I workout.

 I look through the night to tomorrow

 Seeing the depth of your soul

 I see Joanne and how she loves me, she loves my artist, all of him.
-I have never been so fully accepted by any other person (except maybe my daughter).
+I have never been so fully accepted by any other person.
 I feel for her, she didn’t choose a rich man, or a successful business man that put money away for his old age.
-I worry sometimes that I will not be able to provide what she needs as she ages… and then she shows me once again, that not only is she capable of taking care of her own future, she loves me just as I am and she happily shares all she has and makes with me.
+I worry sometimes that I will not be able to provide what she needs as she ages… and then she shows me once again, that not only is she capable of taking care of her own future, she loves me just as I am and she happily shares all she has with me.

 Knowing I’d beg steal or borrow

 To warm you when you are cold

 Thank you for loving me Joanne, I will do whatever it takes to keep you safe, happy and well traveled!